Skip to main content

 When to start leash training a puppy

 While your pup’s young age can make training a little challenging at first, incorporating a few small tips will go a long way.
-Keeping your training sessions short, for example, will help your dog stay attentive and interested.
-For a puppy, And 5 to 15 minutes is an ideal duration for leash training, though it can vary from dog to dog or even day to day!
+Keeping your sessions short, for example, will help your dog stay attentive and interested.
+For a puppy, 5 to 15 minutes is an ideal duration for leash training, though it can vary from dog to dog or even day to day!

 Your pup should learn to associate his new accessories with positive feelings, so your best plan is to casually put them on while Fido is doing something he loves — whether that’s eating, playing, or getting some extra rubs.
 According to the American Kennel Club (AKC), you can also try using rewards like treats and toys to lure an uncertain pup into a collar or harness.